0n0n0m0uz/GaTech_Practicum/README.md

 2. Move the cloned folder into your Jupyter server base folder, or direct Jupyter web client to correct folder location.

+3. Create a folder named `__csvStore` and place a .csv version of the Compassus data file.

-3. You should create a local conda environment via the below command and using the environment.yml file which has all the packages needed:
+4. You should create a local conda environment via the below command and using the environment.yml file which has all the packages needed:

       `conda env create -f environment.yml`

-4. Activate the conda environment you created:
+5. Activate the conda environment you created:
        `activate pyhospice'

-5. Launch Jupyter Notebook
+6. Launch Jupyter Notebook

-6. The Jupyter Notebooks are executed in order to replicate the results on your own local machine.
+7. The Jupyter Notebooks are executed in order to replicate the results on your own local machine.
 Follow the documentation in the notebooks for detailed explanations of each step

 01_Clean_RawData.........
 > **Import CSV data** - You may have to convert excel file to csv.
 This step takes final version of Compassus data file as input <br>